GOP lawmaker charged with ‘knowingly’ letting rioters breach the Oregon Capitol

 “Rep. Nearman put every person in the Capitol in serious danger and created fear among Capitol staff and legislators,” tweeted Oregon House Speaker Tina Kotek (D) on Friday.
 “I called on him to resign in January and renew my call in light of today’s charges.”

-Oregon Public Broadcasting reported that at least three of the men who took part at the far-right demonstration in Salem made the trip to the U.S. Capitol weeks later for the attempted insurrection on Jan.
+Oregon Public Broadcasting reported that at least three of the men who took part at the far-right demonstration in Salem made the trip to the U.S. Capitol weeks later for the insurrection on Jan.
 6.

 Nearman did not immediately respond to a request for comment Saturday.
-In a January statement, the Republican said he was the victim of “mob justice” and reiterated his belief that the statehouse should be open.
+In a statement in January, the Republican said he was the victim of “mob justice” and repeated his belief that the statehouse should be open.

 “I don’t condone violence nor participate in it,” Nearman said in his January statement.

-Although few Oregon Republicans have commented on the matter, the Oregonian reported that state House GOP Leader Christine Drazan said she supports a criminal investigation of the incident.
+Although few Oregon Republicans have commented on the matter, the Oregonian reported that state House GOP Leader Christine Drazan said she supports a criminal investigation of the episode.

-In a statement to The Washington Post on Saturday, Drazan said that she trusts the judicial process will be fair and objective.
+In a statement to The Washington Post on Saturday, Drazan said that she trusts that the judicial process will be fair and objective.

 “State legislators are the voices of their community,” Drazan said.
 “They are not above the law.”

-As The Washington Post’s Katie Shepherd reported, Nearman, who represents a district near Polk County located about 60 miles outside Portland, is one of the most conservative members of the state legislature.
-Now in his fourth term, Nearman remains one of the most vocal opponents of the state’s covid restrictions and has even sued Oregon Gov. Kate Brown (D) over her emergency orders.
+As The Post’s Katie Shepherd reported, Nearman, who represents a district near Polk County, about 60 miles outside Portland, is one of the most conservative members of the state legislature.
+Now in his fourth term, Nearman remains one of the most vocal opponents of the state’s coronavirus restrictions and has even sued Oregon Gov. Kate Brown (D) over her emergency orders.

-At around 8 a.m. on Dec.
-21, right-wing protesters gathered outside the statehouse as the legislature met to consider the governor’s proposal to distribute $800 million in coronavirus relief.
+Around 8 a.m. on Dec.
+21, right-wing protesters gathered outside the statehouse as the legislature met to consider the governor’s proposal to distribute $800 million of coronavirus relief.

-The scene soon grew violent when rioters attempted to bust through the Oregon Capitol’s doors and journalists covering the demonstration were repeatedly attacked.
-Authorities were pushed and reportedly sprayed twice with “bear spray.”
+The scene grew violent when rioters tried to break through the Oregon Capitol’s doors, and journalists covering the demonstration were repeatedly attacked.
+Law enforcement officers were pushed and reportedly sprayed twice with “bear spray.”

-When Nearman let the rioters in, dozens more eventually streamed into the building to attack officers and damage property, according to surveillance video.
+After the first intruders entered through the door opened by Nearman, dozens more eventually streamed into the building and attacked officers and damaged property, according to surveillance video.

-The far-right demonstrators were inside the state Capitol for nearly an hour before police cleared the area, OPB reported.
+The far-right demonstrators were inside the building for nearly an hour before police cleared the area, OPB reported.
 Police arrested at least five people on an array of charges.

-Nearman’s role in letting the rioters breach the Capitol came to light after the surveillance video was made public in January.
-In response, Kotek said she stripped him of his committee responsibilities and the legislature reportedly sent him an invoice for more than $2,700 to repair the damages from the breach.
-While he has regularly appeared on Oregon House floor sessions, Nearman agreed to turn in his Capitol access badge and now must provide 24 hours notice before entering the statehouse.
+Nearman’s role in letting the rioters breach the building came to light after the surveillance video was made public in January.
+In response, Kotek said she stripped him of his committee responsibilities, and the legislature reportedly sent him an invoice for more than $2,700 to repair the damage caused during the breach.
+Although he has regularly appeared in Oregon House floor sessions, Nearman agreed to turn in his Capitol access badge and now must provide 24 hours notice before entering the statehouse.

 The GOP lawmaker, citing the advice of his attorney, has declined to comment about the riot to local media.
 In January, he agreed to abide by state House safety precautions in a letter he read on the floor.